-- The Capital Markets Risk Committee (CMRC) is the main committee governing the risks related to capital markets.
+- The Financial Markets Risk Committee (FMRC) is the main committee governing the risks related to capital markets.
 It is responsible for addressing, in a consistent manner, the issues related to market and counterparty risk.
-The CMRC sets high level trading limits and follows the evolution of the main exposures and stress risk.
-It meets once every quarter and is chaired by either the CEO or by the Head of Corporate Banking. - The Product and Financial Control Committee (PFC) is the arbitration and decision-making Committee regarding financial instrument valuation matters.
+The FMRC sets high level trading limits and follows the evolution of the main exposures and stress risk.
+The BNPP Fortis FMRC meets once every quarter and is chaired by either the CEO or by the Head of Corporate Banking; - The Product and Financial Control Committee (PFC) is a Group Committee and the arbitration and decision-making Committee regarding financial instrument valuation matters.
 It meets quarterly to discuss the conclusions of the CIB Financial Control teams and their work to enhance control effectiveness and the reliability of the measurement and recognition of the results of market transactions.
-It is chaired by the Group Chief Financial Officer and brings together the Directors of Group Finance-Accounting, Corporate Institutional Banking and RISK. - At business unit level, the Valuation Review Committee (VRC) meets monthly or quarterly to examine and approve the results of the Market Parameters Review (MAP review) and any changes in reserves.
+It is chaired by the Group Chief Financial Officer and brings together the Directors of Group Finance-Accounting, Corporate Institutional Banking and RISK; - At business unit level, the BNPP Fortis Valuation Review Committee (VRC) meets monthly to examine and approve the results of the Market Parameters Review (MAP review) and any changes in reserves.
 The Valuation Review Committee also acts as referee in any disagreements between trading and the control functions.
-The committee is chaired by a Senior Trader and other members include representatives from Trading, RISK, Group Valuation and Risk Control and Finance.
-Any disagreement is escalated to the PFC. - The Valuation Methodology Committee (VMC) meets quarterly per business line to monitor model approvals and reviews, to follow up relevant recommendations and to present model governance improvements.
+The committee is chaired by a Senior Trader and other members include representatives from Trading, RISK and Finance.
+Any disagreement is escalated to the PFC; - The Group's Valuation Methodology Committee (VMC) meets quarterly per business line to monitor model approvals and reviews, to follow up relevant recommendations and to present model governance improvements.
 The committee is chaired by RISK Global Markets and is composed of representatives of Trading Research and CIB Valuation and Risk Control ("V&RC") and Finance.
 Any dispute can be escalated to the PFC which can decide.